SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Axilla I+II,  Brachial Plexus and Introduction to Lymphatics_Hazen-Martin.md

 			- C8+T1 => lower trunk (most impacted by thoracic outlet syndrome)
 			- then 6 divisions: each one having an anterior and posterior division
 			- then, divisions form cords:
-				- lateral cord = upper and middl anterior trunk
+				- lateral cord = upper and middle anterior trunk
 					- 3 branches coming from here
 					- lateral pectoral n -> supplies pectoralis major thru the triangle
 					- musculocutaneous n -> supplies all anterior muscles and ends as cutaneous branch to forearm